-See, actually, it is really at a very initial stages, where we are really running 4 or 5 pilots with some of our customers.
-I think that once we go through another 5 to 10 stores in terms of how this really comes, I think maybe we will be in a much better position to really say how it would really impact, but there is lot of excitement that is there in the market, wanting to adopt to this thing.
-So I will be able to quantify the percentage increase in the topline.
+See, actually, it is really at a very initial stages, where we are really running four or five pilots with some of our customers.
+I think that once we go through about five to ten stores in terms of how this really comes, I think maybe we will be in a much better position to really say how it would really impact, but you know, there is lot of excitement that there is in the market wanting to adopt this thing.
+So, I will be able to quantify the percentage increase in the topline, etc.